 When the end of the lanyard’s throwing hook is securely engaged, it creates a gravity dependent stationary rope / SRT, Hook-in-Point, not to be confused with a traditional Tie-in-Point.
 The throwing hook has a greater propensity to slip or move, without being locked in to position.

 Having a throw line and throw bag on hand to use as a means to advance or re-position a climbing line or lanyard is doable, but using a lanyard, augmented with the DMM Captain saves a lot of time and hassle.
 For production climbers, a throwing hook and throw line are also great when used for rigging.

 The virtues of the DMM Captain are still being discovered, enabling a more convenient, efficient and reasonably secure ways to traverse between trees.
 There’s to a lot of discussion over which rope grab or belay device compliments the DMM Captain the best.
 Many climbers prefer a simple friction hitch and pulley, while others prefer a mechanical progress capturing device.
 There are advantages to both, depending on the type of climb and the climber’s preference.

-The consensus for a mechanical device to compliment the throwing hook, points toward the Trango Cinch, mostly because of it’s efficiently small footprint, ability to work well on 10mm to 11mm climbing lines.
-Other suitable breaking and progress capture devices like Rig can be used.
-Trango took the Cinch out of production and replaced it with the Vergo, but it’s only designed to work on 8.9-10.7 mm lines.
+The consensus for a mechanical device to compliment the throwing hook, points toward the Trango Cinch, or perhaps an upgraded GriGriPlus, mostly because of it’s efficiently small footprint.
+Other suitable breaking and progress capture devices with lock-off functions like the Rig can be used effectively, but the climber needs to be sure the device is compatible with size of the lanyard’s line.

 My ideal 2-in-1 SRT Climbing Lanyard is comprised of the following components: